Blog Post #83: Tarantino and Milius!

 I originally posted the following on Facebook:

 I know my random movie moment selections on Facebook are rather enigmatic and perhaps annoyingly so.
-Therefore, in the spirit of transparency and elucidation, I'd like to share two moments that highlight both Tarantino and Milius' powerful and shared preoccupation... with steel!
+Therefore, in the spirit of transparency and elucidation, I'd like to share two moments which highlight both Tarantino and Milius' powerful and shared preoccupation - with steel!

 (From 1982's Conan the Barbarian) Conan's Father: For no one - no one in this world can you trust.
 Not men, not women, not beasts. *Points to sword* This you can trust.